 Keyboard Mode is similar to Note Mode, but the envelopes will only fire when the Channel buttons are pressed.
 The 1V/oct jacks can be used to set the pitch of each channel, but changing notes will not cause the envelopes to fire.
 Only pressing the buttons will play notes.
 When a button is pressed the current 1V/oct value will be latched, so the note will not change while you hold the button down.
-This is useful to generate random notes by patching an LFO or sequence into the 1V/oct jack.
+This is useful to generate random pitches by patching an LFO or sequence into the 1V/oct jack and pressing the buttons in the rhythm you want.
+In Keyboard Mode, the Channel buttons glow a dim purple.

 The envelopes are AD (attack-decay) in Keyboard Mode, so unlike Note Mode, the notes don't sustain when you hold the buttons down.
+This is the only difference between a channel in Keyboard Mode versus one in Note Mode with the No Quantization scale selected.